Staphylus hayhurstii

 The wingspan is 25–32 mm.
-There are two generations with adults on wing from May to August in most of its range, from April to September in Mississippi and from February to December in Florida.
+There are two generations with adults on the wing from May to August in most of its range, from April to September in Mississippi and from February to December in Florida.

 The larvae feed on Chenopodium, and occasionally Alternanthera species.
-Adults feed on nectar from marigold, knotweed, spearmint, wild marjoram, cucumber, dogbane, white sweet clover, and white clover.
+The adults feed on nectar from marigold, knotweed, spearmint, wild marjoram, cucumber, dogbane, white sweet clover, and white clover.